johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 If you don't have Foundry installed on your computer already - you can follow the instructions at this link for your operating system - https://book.getfoundry.sh/getting-started/installation

-Once Foundry is setup, in your terminal, type the following to initialize a new project:
+Once Foundry is set up, in your terminal, type the following to initialize a new project:

 ```bash
 forge init points-hook